 Kamameshi is rice cooked in a cast iron pot along with a flavored broth and some other goodies.
-It's similar to takikomi gohan except the pot it's cooked in encourages the bottom layer of rice to lightly burn (known as "okoge" in Japanese) giving it a nice flavor reminiscent of rice crackers.
+It's similar to takenoko gohan and takikomi gohan, except the pot it's cooked in encourages the bottom layer of rice to lightly burn (known as "okoge" in Japanese), giving it a nice flavor reminiscent of rice crackers.

 The rice cooks with a sweet soy sauce flavored broth and is topped with a layer of mitsuba (which I talk about more in this post) and unagi while it steams.
 After it's all done, I mix it all together before serving which helps integrate all the flavors.

 - Rinse the rice by filling the bowl containing the rice with cold water then draining and repeat until the water is almost clear.
 Drain the water using a colander.